A heavy hitter in the world of business software, Salesforce has an abundance of features. A popular integration Salesforce users rely on is an ERP.

 Top ERP for Salesforce

 For example, SAP Business One is the one of the most popular ERPs for small businesses.
-SAP Business One focuses on customer management, making it a great option for if you’re looking to grow.
+SAP Business One focuses on customer management, making it a great option if you’re looking to grow.

 With this ERP, you can sync customers, items, and sales orders to one place to improve your resource planning.
 Dynamics 365 Business Central is an ideal ERP for midsized companies.